eslint/eslint/docs/src/extend/plugins.md

 You can bundle configurations inside a plugin by specifying them under the `configs` key.
 This can be useful when you want to bundle a set of custom rules with additional configuration.
 Multiple configurations are supported per plugin.

-It is not possible to specify a default configuration for a given plugin.
-Users must specify a default configuration in their configuration file.
+Plugins cannot force a specific configuration to be used.
+Users must manually include plugin configurations in their configuration file.

 ```js
 // eslint-plugin-myPlugin